CPCB vs WHO Air Pollution Standards in India: NAAQS and WHO AQG Explained

 Introduction

-Why Pollution Standards Exist
+Why Indian Pollution Standards Exist

 Conceptual illustration showing institutional factors that shape how pollution standards and guideline values are defined.